ritvik1792/Website-Tracker-Extension/README.md

 The Chrome extension is designed to assist users in tracking websites and storing their links for future reference.
 The extension utilizes front-end languages to create a basic structure and responsive web page.
 It also incorporates JSON and oe of Web Storage API meachanism
-LocalStorage techniques to store website links in browser itseld.
+LocalStorage techniques to store website links in browser itself.
 This ensures that the link data is maintained until the user chooses to delete it.

 ## Technologies Used
 #### Front-End Language: HTML, CSS and Javascipt